New York City Police Department corruption and misconduct: Beating death of Israel Rodriguez

 On June 13, 1975, Officer Thomas Ryan arrested Israel Rodriguez on attempted murder charges.
 Luis Santiago and three others had held Rodriguez and beat him on the roof of his building, forcing Rodriguez to hand over his stash of narcotics.
-After arriving at the scene, in response to being called about a burglary, Officers Ryan and Brown arrested Santiago and three others who were armed and in possession of narcotics.
-Ryan asked Santiago where they had come from, and Santiago had directed Ryan to Rodriguez's apartment.
+After arriving at the scene in response to being called about a burglary, Officers Ryan and Brown arrested Santiago and three others who were armed and in possession of narcotics.
+Ryan asked Santiago where they had come from, and Santiago directed Ryan to Rodriguez's apartment.
 Ryan then took Santiago to Rodriguez's door and ordered him to knock on the door.
-When Rodriguez saw Santiago he fired through the door, thinking that Santiago had returned to do him additional harm.
+When Rodriguez saw Santiago, he fired through the door, thinking that Santiago had returned to do him additional harm.
 Ryan entered Rodriguez's apartment, subdued him, and placed him under arrest.
 After confiscating narcotics from the apartments, Rodriguez and Santiago were both beaten before being transported to the 44th Precinct.
 Rodriguez subsequently died from injuries sustained during the beatings.
 In 1977, Ryan was convicted of criminally negligent homicide.
 In 1979, Ryan jumped bail on the day he was to begin serving his sentence and remained at large until 1981 when he turned himself over to the Queens' district attorney.